PLauncher-Team/PLauncher/README.md

 ## ▶️ How to Run

-Simply double-click the `main.exe` file to launch Plauncher.
+Simply double-click the `main.exe` file to launch PLauncher.
 The launcher window will open and be ready for use.

 ---